eyeonus/Trade-Dangerous/README.txt

          --from Gateway

      --to <station or system>
-       Lets you specify the final destination
-       e.g.
+       Lets you specify the final destination.
+If you specify a station, it will finish at that exact station.
+If you specify a system, it will try all the stations in the target system. e.g.
          --to Beagle2
-         --to Aulin
+         --to lhs64

      --end <station or system>
        Instead of --to, allows you to specify multiple destinations and